The Frosmo glossary is a dictionary of the commonly used terms in the Frosmo Platform and in web UI development more broadly.

 Number of seconds after which the modification is displayed once the Frosmo script has been loaded.
 The delay timer starts when the modification placement is verified and the modification is ready to be displayed.

-You can define the display delay in the modification display options.
+You can define the display delay in the advanced modification settings.

 Display interval determines how often the same modification can be shown to visitors.
-You can set the interval to seconds, minutes, hours, or days in the modification display options.
+You can set the interval to seconds, minutes, hours, or days in the advanced modification settings.

 For example, you can define that a visitor cannot see a specific modification more often than once in three hours.